Why that $80,000 car of yours doesn't impress me anymore

 But hey, I was in freaking high school!
 My understanding of the real world was as sound as Kanye West’s understanding of tact and grace, grounded only in a false popular belief.
 I had very little income, hardly any expenses and worked at a grocery store after school and on the weekend for money.
 At this point in my life, anyone who could afford an energy drink had a leg up on me.

-Honestly, what the hell did I know about the reality of money and driving stupid-expensive cars, and presumably being at the top of the food chain, so to speak?
+Honestly, what the hell did I know about the reality of money, buying stupid-expensive cars, and presumably being at the top of the food chain, so to speak?

 Most rich people don't drive stupid expensive cars

-Then, I read The Millionaire Next Door, and it changed my life.
+Then, I read The Millionaire Next Door, and it changed my perception about rich people.

-I now know that most wealthy people tend not to drive around in expensive vehicles.
-They also aren’t wearing $5,000 watches, $1,500 designer suits while flashing their high-spend credit cards and living in large McMansions in well-to-do areas of the city.
+I now know that most wealthy people tend not to drive around in new and expensive vehicles.
+They also aren't wearing $5,000 watches, $1,500 designer suits while flashing their high-spend credit cards and living in large McMansions in well-to-do zip codes located throughout the city.
 This is why they are wealthy.

 Truly rich people do not blow through money like your typical $80,000 car owner might.